TwinOR: Photorealistic Digital Twins of Dynamic Operating Rooms for Embodied AI Research: Experiments and Results

 \subsection{Experimental Setup}

-We evaluated the \textsc{TwinOR} across simulated full surgical workflows.
+We evaluated the \textsc{TwinOR} across surgical workflows.
 The dataset comprises two simulated surgeries conducted in OR-A, covering the complete clinical workflow from preoperative preparation to patient exit.
-To assess generalizability, we collected an additional dataset of routine OR activities in OR-B, which features distinct room geometry, equipment layout, and clinical functionality.
+To assess generalizability, we collected a real patient case in OR-B, which features distinct room geometry, equipment layout, and clinical functionality.
 Each case includes synchronized multi-view RGB recordings at 1080p and 30~FPS and corresponding pre-scan videos for static scene modeling.
 The mean reprojection error of multi-camera calibration was $0.44$~px for OR-A and $0.55$~px for OR-B. All reconstruction and perception processes were performed offline to ensure globally consistent geometry and photorealistic rendering.
 The evaluation focuses on three aspects: (a) digital twin evaluation in terms of static reconstruction and dynamic perception accuracy, (b) geometric perception validation, and (c) visual localization validation for embodied AI tasks.